NattyNarwhal/vmwmouse/README.md

 ## Installation

+### Source

 If building from source; after building, run `INSTALL.BAT`.
+This will overwrite the stock mouse driver, so make a backup.
+The INF install is less crumbly, so I recommend you go for that.

+### Binaries

 If using binaries, run Windows Setup.
 Point where the driver and INF file are;
 if you're using the floppy, it'll likely be `A:`.
 Restart Windows and enjoy.